The problem of Pi_2-cut-introduction: Proof-Theoretic Infrastructure

 Then the sequent

-is called an \emph{extended Herbrand-sequent} of $S$ if $\EH{A}$ is a tautology. \\ The complexity of an extended Herbrand sequent $\EH{A}$ is defined as $|\EH{A}|=k\cdot N+l\cdot M+p+m$. \end{definition} \begin{example} Consider the following proof with a single $\Pi_2$ cut.
+is called an \emph{extended Herbrand-sequent} of $S$ if $\EH{A}$ is a tautology. \\ The complexity of an extended Herbrand sequent $\EH{A}$ is defined as $|\EH{A}|=\sharp U_1+\sharp U_2+p+m$. \end{definition} For simplicity we will assume that the formulas $F$ and $G$ are constructed such that